 The Aspen Hill Civic Association has meetings every month except for July and August.
 We try to schedule Board Meetings on Monday evenings, and General Membership Meetings on Wednesday evenings, but are at the mercy of the library scheduling, so sometimes have to take what we can get.
 All meetings are at the Aspen Hill Library Meeting Room (downstairs, which also has an outside entrance), starting at 7:00 PM (Board meetings) or 7:30 PM (General Membership Meetings).

-The meeting schedule for the rest of 2013 is as follows:
+The meeting schedule for the rest of 2014 ( as far as we know) is as follows:

-¤ Monday, November 18th - Board of Directors Meeting (NOTE DATE CHANGE!)
+¤ Monday, May 12th - Board of Directors Meeting (Everybody Welcome!)

-¤ Wednesday, December 11th - Board of Directors Meeting
+¤ Monday, June ?? - Board of Directors Meeting (Everybody Welcome!)

 You are welcome to attend the Board meetings as well as the General Membership meetings, and we are willing to listen to any questions or complaints you might have, and will try to help you with resolving them.
 At the General Membership meetings we have speakers to discuss various activities and/or changes happening in our area.
 Learn more about what is happening in YOUR neighborhood, good and bad, and if you are not happy with it, what you can do about it!
 Volunteer to be on the Board of Directors, and then YOU can have important input to what is going on here.